 London: printed for R. Lownes, and T. Davies, and are to be sold at their shops in St. Pauls Church yard, at the sign of the White Lion, and at the Bible over against the little north door of St. Pauls Church, 1658.
 Duodecimo: 12.5 x 8.5 cm.
 Signatures: A-G¹² H⁶.
 Adverstisement: "Books printed for, and to be sold by, Thomas Davis", p. at end.
 The Second edition [same year as the first] corrected and augmented, with the addition of an index.
-This is bound in early full calf in and rebacked. with two leaves of eighteenth century English manuscript text at the end.
-This is bound in early full calf in and rebacked. with two leaves of eighteenth century English manuscript text at the end.
+With two leaves of eighteenth century English manuscript text at the end.
+This copy has been expertly rebound in seventeenth century style.
+With two leaves of eighteenth century English manuscript text at the end.
 Item #811

 ¶This remarkable book is one of the most imaginative attempts to add a mechanistic development to the pharmacopeia.
 The Powder of Sympathy, is the substantive manifestation of Sympathetic magic which is based on the metaphysical belief that like affects like.
 But with

 ¶ Digby’s ‘discovery’ of The Powder of Sympathy which facilitates an extra-perceptible connection between a wound and its cause; specifically rapier wounds.
 Expanding the concepts of healing, and for that matter weapons.